Maharashtra State Electricity Distribution Company Limited: DTC metering

-There are total 2,84,633 Distribution Transformer Centers(DTCs) in operation, out of which about 1.51 Lakh DTCs have already been metered.
+There are total 2,84,633 distribution transformer centers (DTCs) in operation, out of which about 1.51 lakh DTCs have already been metered.

 Distribution franchisee

 Bhiwandi, a power loom city, had typical problems like rampant theft and non-payment.
 MSEDCL opted for an input-based franchisee model for electricity distribution.
 It has handed over Bhiwandi Circle to M/S Torrent Power on 26 January 2007.
 This experiment proved to be very successful and a trendsetter in the power distribution sector of the Country.
-Its later Distribution franchisee attempts for Aurangabad Urban I & II Divisions of Aurangabad Urban Circle (M/s GTL Private Limited) and Gandhibag, Civil Lines, and Mahal Divisions of Nagpur Urban Circle (given to M/s Spanco & later M/s Essel group) miserably failed after a few years of operation and MSEDCL has to take over these areas after facing huge loss of revenue from these two Metro Cities.
-Recently the company has appointed Distribution Franchisees for Malegaon town.
+Its later distribution franchisee attempts for Aurangabad Urban I & II Divisions of Aurangabad Urban Circle (M/s GTL Private Limited) and Gandhibag, Civil Lines, and Mahal Divisions of Nagpur Urban Circle (given to M/s Spanco & later M/s Essel group) miserably failed after a few years of operation and MSEDCL has to take over these areas after facing a huge loss of revenue from these two metro cities.
+The company has appointed distribution franchisees for Malegaon town.

 Zero load shedding model

-Zero Load Shedding Model is being implemented at certain places with the active participation of local citizens through consumer groups and peoples representatives.
-The mechanism is extremely transparent and is prior approved by the Regulator.
+A zero load shedding model is being implemented at certain places with the active participation of local citizens through consumer groups and peoples representatives.
+The mechanism is extremely transparent and is prior approved by the regulator.
 In this model, a costly power to the extent of shortfall is arranged for which a reliability charge is levied upon the local consumers.
 Beginning in Pune, the model was implemented in Navi Mumbai, Thane, Pen and Baramati.
-Of late MSEDCL itself filed a petition before the MERC for implementing Zero Load Shedding Model at all the Headquarters of Revenue Divisions - Nagpur, Amravati, Navi Mumbai, Pune and Aurangabad.
+MSEDCL itself filed a petition before the MERC for implementing a zero load shedding model at all the headquarters of revenue divisions - Nagpur, Amravati, Navi Mumbai, Pune and Aurangabad.
 The MERC approved the proposal and the model was implemented at these headquarters from December 2009.
 MSEDCL has planned to extend it further to district headquarters, taluka headquarters and so on.